ariframadhani/laravel-search/README.md

   class Item extends Model
   {
       ...
-      public function supplyer() // this method name will be called on the relation with string variable {
+      public function supplyer() // this method name will be called on the relation array with a string variable {
           return $this->belongsTo(Supplyer::class);
       }